dozmus/csar/design-docs/Specification and Time Plan.md

 The project has a restricted window for completion, as such, not every intended feature will be fully completed.

-The query language will have two versions: 1.x.x (implemented) and ≥ 2.x.x (hypothetical improvements).
+The query language has two versions: 1.x.x (implemented) and ≥ 2.x.x (hypothetical improvements).
 The prior version is simpler than the latter, for implementation purposes.
-Implementing an exhaustive query language which can express any language element in any language would take very long (it would be an entire project in itself).
-These are open for future improvements.
+Implementing an exhaustive query language which can express any language element in any language would take very long (it would be an entire project in itself), hence these are open for future improvements.

 Searching will be implemented to only work on methods for now.
 To implement it for the other language elements it would be as simple as copy-pasting the code for methods and changing the types and getters involved.
 Though this would be a greatly time consuming and tedious task.